 Within a single search criterion there can be OR relations.
-When an OR relation is possible, the search criterion allows for multiple selections, i.e., you can choose any number of checkboxes from the drop-down menu.
+When an OR relation is possible, the search criterion allows for multiple selections, i.e., you can choose any number of checkboxes from the dropdown menu.
 The choices for this criterion are displayed as a comma-separated list.
-For example, when the search criterion "Queue: HelpDesk 1st Level, ServiceDesk" is chosen, the results will contain tickets and customers from the queue HelpDesk 1st Level as well as tickets and customers from the queue ServiceDesk.
+For example, when the search criterion "View: ServiceDeskAll, 1st Level Open tickets" is chosen, the results will contain tickets and customers from the view ServiceDeskAll as well as tickets and customers from the view 1st Level Open tickets.